mlswg/mls-architecture/draft-ietf-mls-architecture.md

 case where the client has not processed messages, but MLS-using systems can enforce some mechanism to try to retain these properties.
-Typically this will consist of evicting clients which are idle for too long, or mandate a silent key update from clients that is not attached to other messaging traffic, thus containing the threat of compromise.
+Typically this will consist of evicting clients which are idle for too long, or mandating a key update from clients that are not otherwise sending messages.
 The precise details of such mechanisms are a matter of local policy and beyond the scope of this document.